 “On a personal level, right now I feel very content with my life.
 We have a great team, fun product and I enjoy spending time with my family and three daughters.
 I’m not here to grow quick and sell.
 I want to enjoy the journey”, Sung smiles.

 Our Startuplifer Tomi Kalmi will start working at Chartmetric in May as a full-stack engineer.
 This blog was the second part of the Startuplifers Partner Company Series.
-Read the first blog here and the third blog here.
+Read the first blog here, the third blog here, and the fourth blog here.
 Want to stay up to date?
-Subscribe to our monthly newsletter!
+Subscribe to our monthly newsletter and apply to our talent pool here.